 - You pick up a package from the porch, thinking it’s the new video game you ordered a couple of days ago.
 When you open the package, you realize that it has unexpected contents from the future inside it.
 Describe what you find and what you do with your discovery.

 As your students begin to delve into the sci-fi genre, remind them that there is no right or wrong way to work with these science fiction writing prompts.
-All they need to do is keep on writing!
+With so many topics at hand, all they need to do is keep on writing!

 Until next time, write on…